f5devcentral/f5-agility-labs-xc/docs/class4/module2/waf-lab.rst

 Required Outcome:

-* Configure a new **HTTPS** load balancer with the name, "frontend-secure", that points to the *frontend-private* origin pool.
-* Ensure the new site works by navigating to https://[adjective-animal].lab-sec.f5demos.com (where [adjective-animal] is the namespace randomly assigned to you in Lab 1).
-* Use ssllabs.com to ensure the HTTPS site gets an "A" score.
 * Configure a WAF to detect and then block most common attacks
 * Test out some attack methods and ensure your website blocks them